Racism in sport: Tiger Woods

-Only a few minority players, such as Tiger Woods, have dominated professional golf.
+Only a minority of players, such as Tiger Woods, have dominated professional golf.
 Woods is of African American and Asian-American descent.
 With 83 percent of golf participants being white, a white majority dominates golf.
 Woods has the second most major wins of any individual in golf history, with 15.
 His excellence was well recognised as he became one of the most marketable players in the world.
 Woods helped tear down the imposing racial discrepancies in golf by not only competing with golf's current best but also by challenging other accomplished golfers for being the best of all time.
 In 1997, he became the first black player to win a Men's major golf championship at just 21 years of age.
 After winning the 1997 Masters Tournament, Woods faced ridicule from Fuzzy Zoeller, who won this championship in 1979.
 Zoeller responded to Woods' win by stating, "That little boy is driving well and he's putting well.
 He's doing everything it takes to win.
 So you know what you guys do when he gets in here.
 You pat him on the back and say congratulations and enjoy it and tell him not to serve fried chicken next year.
 Got it."
 Zoeller says his comments were misconstrued, and later apologised.

 In 2011 Woods' former caddie Steve Williams described him as a "black arse", which sparked much controversy over the racial dynamic between Woods and the world of golf.
 His comments opened a debate on the racial tensions present in golf.
 Williams described his comments as "stupid" and not racist, and later apologized.

 Broadcaster Kelly Tilghman was suspended from The Golf Channel after joking about Tiger Woods being "lynched in a back alley" during final round coverage of the Mercedes-Benz Championship.

 Basketball

 In the 1940s through '60s, many NBA teams had unofficial quotas on the number of Black players on their teams.
 Many players joined other professional leagues, including the Eastern Professional Basketball League.
-The Eastern Professional Basketball League (1946-78) was fast and physical, often played in tiny, smoke-filled gyms across the northeast and featuring the best players who just couldn’t make the NBA—many because of the quotas.
+The Eastern Professional Basketball League (1946–78) was fast and physical, often played in tiny, smoke-filled gyms across the northeast and featuring the best players who just couldn’t make the NBA—many because of the quotas.